 Which brings me to another subject: Excursions.
-In order not only to incorporate different theoretical perspectives, but also practical ones, I like to leave the building with the students and go with them to the zoo, for example, to draw animals or to a botanical garden, to practice nature or perspective drawing.
-In regard to animation, both the life drawing and physical theatre can serve as inspiration and help to create lively, interesting and expressive poses.
+In order not only to incorporate different theoretical perspectives but also practical ones, I like to leave the building with the students and go with them to the zoo, for example, to draw animals or to a botanical garden, to practice nature or perspective drawing.
+In regard to animation, both life drawing and physical theatre can serve as an inspiration and help to create lively, interesting, and expressive poses.

 Back to the Roots

 I am convinced that a look at traditional methods and tools also makes sense.
 This helps to better understand work processes and various technical expressions.
-In order to introduce the students to the basics of animation, I work with traditional light tables in the first semester, for example, which were used in classical animated film production in the past.
+In order to introduce the students to the basics of animation, I worked with traditional light tables in the first semester, for example, which were used in classical animated film production in the past.
 The students then use these light tables to create a bouncing ball with a pencil on paper.
-Nowadays these old tools and names for them are still used, only embedded in a software.
-Or let’s look at 3D modelling using computer software, which has evolved a lot.
-The analog-oriented introduction to 3D work via modelling with clay is important in order to actually experience the three-dimensional space and to have the opportunity to truly look at the modelled object from all sides.
+Nowadays these old tools and names for them are still used, only embedded in software.
+Or let’s look at 3D modeling using computer software, which has evolved a lot.
+The analog-oriented introduction to 3D work via modeling with clay is important in order to actually experience the three-dimensional space and to have the opportunity to truly look at the modeled object from all sides.

 That’s why I also offer life drawing classes in which we model a life model using clay.